awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-ami-basics.md

 ## Package Repository<a name="package-repository"></a>

-Amazon Linux 2 and the Amazon Linux AMI are designed to be used with online package repositories hosted in each Amazon EC2 region\.
+Amazon Linux 2 and the Amazon Linux AMI are designed to be used with online package repositories hosted in each Amazon EC2 AWS Region\.
 These repositories provide ongoing updates to packages in Amazon Linux 2 and the Amazon Linux AMI, as well as access to hundreds of additional common open\-source server applications\.
-The repositories are available in all regions and are accessed using yum update tools\.
-Hosting repositories in each region enables us to deploy updates quickly and without any data transfer charges\.
+The repositories are available in all Regions and are accessed using yum update tools\.
+Hosting repositories in each Region enables us to deploy updates quickly and without any data transfer charges\.

 Amazon Linux 2 and the Amazon Linux AMI are updated regularly with security and feature enhancements\.
 If you do not need to preserve data or customizations for your instances, you can simply launch new instances using the current AMI\.
 If you need to preserve data or customizations for your instances, you can maintain those instances through the Amazon Linux package repositories\.
 These repositories contain all the updated packages\.
 You can choose to apply these updates to your running instances\.
 Older versions of the AMI and update packages continue to be available for use, even as new versions are released\.